 For Women’s health conditions, dry needling if efficient on:

-- Low back pain, pelvic girdle pain
+- Dry Needling to treat Low back pain, pelvic girdle pain

-- Chronic pelvic pain
+- Dry Needling to treat Chronic pelvic pain

-- Nausea
+- Acupuncture to treat Nausea

-- Menstrual cramps & menstrual pain
+- Acupuncture to treat Menstrual cramps & menstrual pain

 Dry needling is often additional to other rehabilitation methods, manual techniques, mobility, strength and co-ordination exercises.